preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

 + **Icon Type**: Select an icon type for the badge.
 + **Icon**: if you selected "Font Awesome", "Microsoft" or "Flags", use the list to select an icon.
-+ **Icon Url**: If you selected "Custom" above you can use any image as the icon.
-Add the Url to the icon here.
++ **ADD ICON**: If you selected "Custom" above you can use any image as the icon.
+Click ADD ICON and use the Media Picker to select an image.
+When you have added an image it's shown here and you xan edit it or remove it.
 + **Background Color**: You can add a background color for the icon if you wish.
 + **Title**: Add a Title (name) for the badge here.
 + **Description**: You can also type a description if you wish.